138 Dirksen Drive, DeBary, FL US 32713

 And contact us any time at .

-In 1992, Word of Life, a world missionary organization, established a camp in Panama to minister to the country's youth.
-The Bible Chapel has partnered with this camp since it began, helping its missionaries run Bible clubs, children's drama productions, sports programs, and a summer camp that draws about 1,700 children each year.
+In 1992, Word of Life, a world organization, established a camp in Panama to minister to the country's youth.
+The Bible Chapel has partnered with this camp since it began, helping its workers run Bible clubs, children's drama productions, sports programs, and a summer camp that draws about 1,700 children each year.

 Our work with Word of Life Panama includes a special focus on children from a nearby state-run orphanage, who land there after years of abuse and neglect.
 We partner with Word of Life to pair these children with devoted foster parents and provide them with meals, medical care, education, Bible teaching, tutoring, friendship, and most of all, love.